neuronsimulator/nrn/docs/python/simctrl/programmatic.rst

-.. function:: fcurrent
+.. function:: h.fcurrent()

-    Syntax:
-        ``h.fcurrent()``

-    Description:
     Make all assigned variables (currents, conductances, etc) consistent with the values of the states.
 Useful in combination with :func:`finitialize`.

     Example: